danielward27/SyntheticLikelihood.jl/docs/src/index.md

 ```

 # SyntheticLikelihood
 Documentation for SyntheticLikelihood package.
-The package is currently a work in progress.
+This package implements methods
+for fast synthetic likelihood using local regressions.